mgnsm/Millistream.NET/README.md

 Instructions on how to install the API on other supported distributions can be found on the [FTP server](https://bit.ly/2wD2omK).
 You may also want to take a look at the [YAML build pipeline](.github/workflows/millistream.streaming.yml) in this repository.
 It installs the native binaries and runs integration tests against them on macOS, Ubuntu and Windows using the cloud-hosted runners in GitHub Actions.
 ## Basic example
-Once you have installed the native `libmdf` library on your computer, you can then [install](https://docs.microsoft.com/en-us/nuget/consume-packages/ways-to-install-a-package) Millistream.NET into your project using NuGet and use it in your application.
+Once you have installed the native `libmdf` library on your computer, you can then [install](https://docs.microsoft.com/en-us/nuget/consume-packages/ways-to-install-a-package) Millistream.NET into your project using NuGet:

+    PM> Install-Package Millistream.Streaming

 Below is a basic example of how to use the .NET API to connect to a server and subscribe to some streaming data:

 ```cs
 using System;